Wrenly Wright

 Her sticky fingers are born from a combination of necessity and the thrill of getting away with it.
 One led to the other.

 She will occasionally use her middle name when uncertain, scared, or otherwise unwilling to use her first name.
-As for how she prefers to be addressed, she will accept most variations of Ms. or Mrs. Wright/Wrenly, but will demand more formality if she's annoyed with someone.
+As for how she prefers to be addressed, she will accept most variations of Ms. or Mrs. Wright/Wrenly, but will demand more formality if she's annoyed with someone or wants to maintain some sort of distance, be it professional or otherwise.

 Wrenly Everly Wright